 Applicants for admission to the CSU are required to meet minimum admission requirements in order to be accepted.
 Beyond admission, there are several requirements to ensure a student's successful transition to the university; these are called enrollment requirements.
-These can include, but are not limited to, Placement Exam Testing, Early Start participation, mandatory orientation participation, etc. Students are encouraged to review their admission offer and campus correspondence to review any additional enrollment requirements set forth by their campus of choice.
+These can include, but are not limited to, grade point average, test scores, Early Start participation, mandatory orientation participation, etc. Students are encouraged to review their admission offer and campus correspondence to review any additional enrollment requirements set forth by their campus of choice.

 Housing is not available during the Early Start program.
 However, the Early Start requirement can be completed at any CSU campus.
 You should choose a campus that is either close to your geographic location or one that offers online course options.
 A listing of CSU Early Start course offerings can be found here.

 You may complete the CSU Early Start Program at any CSU.
-For a full listing of courses is available, visit www.csusuccess.org/earlystart.
+For a full listing of courses is available, visit earlystart.csusuccess.org/csu_campus.

-Students who do not complete the Smart Page by the deadline will be automatically assigned to complete Early Start at their destination campus.
-Students who fail to register and complete their Early Start requirement risk being ineligible to enroll at their University for the fall term.
+Students who do not complete the campus selection step by the deadline will be automatically assigned to complete Early Start at their home campus.
+Students who fail to register and complete their Early Start requirement risk being ineligible to enroll at their university for the Fall term.

 You are (or will become) exempt from participating in Early Start if you are have the following:

-If the registration deadline has not passed for classes, the student will need to find an alternate course at that campus to register in.
-If the registration deadline has passed for classes and there are no classes available, then the student is responsible for contacting that institution to determine the next steps and how it may affect their enrollment.
+You will need to find an alternate campus where you can still register for the course.
+If the registration deadline has passed for classes or there are no classes available, then the student is responsible for contacting their home campus to determine the next steps and how it may affect their enrollment.

 Early Start courses vary from campus to campus.
-The minimum requirement for satisfying the Early Start requirement is to complete a 1 semester unit (or 1.5 quarter unit) course in the subject(s) for which you are required to participate.
-Some campuses offer courses that in addition to satisfying the Early Start requirement also count toward completion of remediation.
-These courses are typically higher unit courses.
-The course descriptions will usually specify who the course is intended for (i.e. ELM score between 0-30).
-If assistance is required to determine whether a course is appropriate or not, please contact the home campus.
+The course descriptions will usually specify who the course is intended for.
+If assistance is required to determine whether a course is appropriate or not, please contact your home campus.

-All of the CSU campuses are coordinating with each other to ensure Early Start participation and class grades are provided to the student’s final destination campus.
-The CSU where you take your Early Start class will send grades to CSUEB automatically.
+All of the CSU campuses are coordinating with each other to ensure Early Start participation and class grades are provided to the student’s home campus.
+The CSU where you take your Early Start class will send grades to Cal State East Bay automatically.

-Information on books and supplies needed for CSUEB’s Early Start courses will be provided to registered students prior to the course start date.
-Students are responsible for the cost of required course materials.
 Students in the Math course will be required to set up an ALEKS account to access materials online.
 Your instructor will provide instructions.
 No English materials are required for the English course.

 Public transportation to the Hayward campus is available through BART and AC Transit.
 Limited public transportation is available to the Concord campus through County Connection/CCCTA.
 Additional information will be provided prior to the start of classes.